Scalar probes on wormholes in Lovelock theories with unique vacuum: Conclusions

-Recently in reference \cite{Kim:2018ang}, the authors considered a scalar probe propagating on the so-called natural wormholes that can be constructed by smoothly matching spherically symmetric solutions of G.R., coupled to Born-Infeld.
-In the effective radial eigenvalue problem, they imposed reflective boundary condition at one of the asymptotic regions and ingoing boundary conditions at the throat, leading to complex, quasinormal frequencies.
-In our case, we have defined our differential eigenvalue problem by ensuring that the field is non-divergent at both asymptotic regions, requiring reflective boundary conditions when $\rho\rightarrow \pm\infty$.
+In \cite{Kim:2018ang}, the authors considered a scalar probe propagating on the so-called natural wormholes that can be constructed by smoothly matching spherically symmetric solutions of GR, coupled to a Born-Infeld electrodynamics.
+In the effective radial eigenvalue problem, they imposed reflective boundary condition at one of the asymptotic regions and ingoing boundary conditions at the throat, leading to complex quasinormal frequencies.
+In our case, we have defined our eigenvalue problem by ensuring that the field is nondivergent at both asymptotic regions, requiring reflective boundary conditions when $\rho\rightarrow\pm\infty$.

-The frequencies of the scalar field are given with respect to the coordinate time $t$, which in our case coincides with the proper time of a static observer located at $\rho=\rho_0$.
-Note that such observer is a geodesic observer.
+The frequencies of the scalar field are given with respect to the coordinate time $t$, which in our case coincides with the proper time of a static observer located at $\rho=\rho_{0}$.
+Note that such observer is a geodesic one.
 In an asymptotically flat spacetime, as for example in the Schwarzschild black hole, the frequencies are referred to an observer located at the asymptotic region, which is independent of the value of the black hole mass.
-Nevertheless, when a negative cosmological constant is included, as for example in the four-dimensional Schwarzschild-AdS black hole, in Schwarzschild-like coordinates, a time dependence of the form $e^{-i\omega t}$ in a scalar probe implies that the frequencies correspond to those measured by an observer located at $r=\left(2Ml^2\right)^{1/3}$.
-Note that such an observer is non-geodesic, in contraposition to our geodesic observed measuring frequencies in the wormhole.
-From the holographic view point this coordinate time is actually the time in the dual CFT.
+Nevertheless, when a negative cosmological constant is included, as for example in the four-dimensional Schwarzschild-AdS black hole, in Schwarzschild-like coordinates, a time dependence of the form $e^{-i\omega t}$ in a scalar probe implies that the frequencies correspond to those measured by an observer located at $r=\left( 2Ml^{2}\right) ^{1/3}$.
+Note that such observer is nongeodesic, in contraposition to our geodesic observer measuring frequencies in the wormhole.
+From the holographic viewpoint this coordinate time is actually the time in the dual CFT.